 Looking for more customers?
 Then come and speak to us.
 Bar & Restaurant marketing is something we know a thing or two about.
-Our recent digital content work, have seen us at national award events, formed huge queues for our client and their videos viewed more times than Trump!
+Our recent digital content work has seen us at national award events, formed huge queues for our client and their videos viewed more times than Trump!

 We devised a viral strategy, using video and media outreach to engage with an extensive new audience and make the ‘YorkyPud’ into a household name.
 We capitalised on the success of the first video published by the BBC in September by creating a Christmas video showing a festive wrap being lovingly prepared, followed by an epic ultimate wrap battle video in the April.